 Normal cells constitute a negative result.
-Abnormal cells, and even the presence of HPV, can tell your local OBGYN several different things.
-A Pap smear allows your doctor to catch conditions in a very early stage — before the development of cervical cancer.
+Abnormal cells, and even the presence of HPV, can tell your local gynecologist several different things.
+A Pap smear allows your New York gynecologist to catch conditions in a very early stage — before the development of cervical cancer.
 Luckily, this is a very slow-growing form of cancer, so it can take years before it becomes life threatening.

 Abnormal Cells Are Not All the Same

 Your Manhattan OBGYN may find a number of potentially dangerous results from a Pap smear test:

 - Atypical squamous cells of undetermined significance (ASCUS).
 These squamous cells normally are present on your cervix as thin, flat cells.
 Sometimes, though, a Pap smear reveals that some of the squamous cells are abnormal.
 At this point, your doctor or NYC gynecologist, Dr. Anat Zelmanovich can re-analyze the same sample, looking for viruses that are indicators of cancer.

 - Squamous intraepithelial lesion.
 This result points to changes that could indicate a precancerous condition.
 Depending on what else may be present in your Pap smear test results, such as HPV, these lesions can have a greater or lower impact.
 There are two types:

 - Low grade.
 These are minor changes in characteristics such as size and shape of the lesion, indicating that pre-cancerous cells, if present, are many years away from developing into cancer.

 - High grade.
 These are changes that indicate a precancerous abnormality may be present and further testing is necessary.

 - Atypical glandular cells.
 Glandular cells produce mucus, and they’re found in both the uterus and the cervix.
 These cells can sometimes look irregular.
-Although doctors aren’t sure what exactly this indicates, there’s no clear correlation between these abnormal cells and cancer.
-Typically, your doctor orders more testing to develop a diagnosis.
+Although gynecologists aren’t sure what exactly this indicates, there’s no clear correlation between these abnormal cells and cancer.
+Typically, your gynecology doctor orders more testing to develop a diagnosis.

 - Squamous cell cancer (or adenocarcinoma cells).
 This result refers to two different types of cancer that is almost certainly present: